-The collapse of the retail empire owned by British businessman and billionaire Philip Green has put 13,000 jobs at risk.
+The collapse of the retail empire owned by British businessman and billionaire Philip Green put 13,000 jobs at risk.

 Can I still use gift cards or vouchers?

-If the retailers do start refusing gift cards, you’ll need to make a claim in writing to the administrators with proof of your vouchers.
+You may need to make a claim in writing to the administrators with proof of your vouchers.

 There’s no guarantee you’ll get all of your money back though, and it could take up to 12 months to process the claim properly.

 Can I return an online order?

 While most other high street retailers extended their returns windows for Christmas and lockdown purchases, the Acardia Group retailers have not.

 This means you only have 28 days to send items back – there’s more info on each of the retailers’ websites on how to arrange a return.

 The retailers could take the decision not to accept returns, so it’s worth sending any unwanted items back as soon as possible to avoid losing out.

 Which? also heard from customers who struggled to secure refunds from Arcadia-owned stores earlier on in the pandemic.